|USA Department of Energy graph|

-Elsewhere on the Internet...Australian National University group under Professor Andrew Blakers, Dr Matthew Stocks and Bin Lu identified 180 sites in South Australia, 5000 sites in Queensland, Tasmania, the Canberra district and near Alice Springs, mid 2017.
-Blakers' group also identified 180 sites in South Australia around mid 2017.
+Elsewhere on the Internet...Australian National University group under Professor Andrew Blakers, Dr Matthew Stocks and Bin Lu identified 180 sites in South Australia, 5000 sites in Queensland, Tasmania, the Canberra district and near Alice Springs and 22,000 sites around Australia, all in mid 2017.
 They estimated that 400 ha of water storage would be required for SA to reach 100% renewable power; water top-up requirements were estimated to be less than 1% of SA's extraction from the Murray River.
 These researchers were awarded the prestigious Eureka Science Prize for this work in August 2018.

 PHES for SA ASAP; Pumped hydro energy storage for South Australia as soon as possible on Facebook